vukisic/SCADA_Project/README.md

 - Visual Studio 2019
 - Azure Storage Simulator
 - Service Fabric

+`If you have any problems related to Azure SQL, contact Vuk Isic`

 ## Setup
 - Open up solution in `Visual Studio`
 - Start Storage Emulator (Storage Emulator must be up and running)